tomjn/WordPress-The-Right-Way/debugging/wp-configphp.md

 ### `SCRIPT_DEBUG`
 When you have a WordPress plugin or theme that is including the Minified version of your CSS or JavaScript files by default you are doing it wrong!

-Following the WordPress idea of creating a file for development and it's minified version is very good and you should have both files in your plugin, and based on this variable you will enqueue one or the other.
+Following the WordPress idea of creating a file for development and its minified version is very good and you should have both files in your plugin, and based on this variable you will enqueue one or the other.

 By default this constant will be set to `false`, and if you want to be able to debug CSS or JavaScript files from WordPress you should turn it to `true`.